 As an example, let's take a look at the TempDefender IT.
-This compact unit will monitor critical environmental levels that can threaten your server room or data center.
+This compact unit is responsible for environmental monitoring in real-time to defend your network against critical levels that can threaten your server room or data center.

 8 discrete inputs can be used to accept binary "on or off" data from motion sensors, UPS systems, smoke detectors, flood sensors, AC power failed sensors, door entry sensors, and other similar sensors.

-The TempDefender IT can also monitor analog sensors.
+This environment monitor can also manage analog sensors.
 One build option includes eight traditional analog inputs that accept either 0-5 VDC or 4-20 milliamps (mA).
 Another includes just four of these analog inputs and includes four additional "digital sensor inputs."
 These are a more advanced interface, commonly known as "one wire" sensor ports, that have seen widespread use in server room temperature monitoring applications.

 This type of HTTP page loading is a much better monitoring solution than simple ICMP pinging.
 How many times has your server been totally capable of responding to a simple ping, even though your server can't load a single web page?